PLSP Fellows and Team

-Georgia Reagan is the Manager of Admissions, Recruitment, Concurrent Enrollment and Testing at Emily Griffith Technical College.
+Georgia Reagan is the Associate Director of Admissions, Concurrent Enrollment, Testing, & Recruitment at Emily Griffith Technical College.
 She is passionate about educational equity and access, college persistence and success, and workforce education.
 She has 8 years of experience in the non-profit, K12, and higher education institutions and continues to fight for equitable education and job opportunities for all students.

 She is the daughter of a Mexican immigrant and is bilingual in Spanish.
 She received her Bachelor’s of Arts in Spanish from The University of Alabama and her Master’s of Arts in Hispanic Studies from Louisiana State University.
 Georgia is originally from Alabama and relocated to Denver in 2017.
 She enjoys running and hiking in her free time.

-Jacob Kassuba is the executive director of Zenith Education Group and is responsible for campus operations for the three Altierus Career College campuses.
+Jacob Kassuba is the Vice President at Zenith Education Group and is responsible for campus operations for the three Altierus Career College campuses.
 Previously, Mr. Kassuba was the executive director at the Chesapeake, Virginia, campus, with responsibility for the campuses in Chesapeake, Virginia; Woodbridge, Virginia; South Plainfield, New Jersey; and Southfield, Michigan.
 His leadership focus has been building efficiencies, driving outcomes and developing teams for student-centered educational environments.
 He has led and created a diverse array of projects and initiatives within his school groups around compliance, leadership, accreditation, outcomes, community partnership, enrollment, faculty development and student success.

 Prior to joining Zenith in February 2015, he had more than 13 years of higher education experience in multiple markets throughout the country.
 His previous roles have included instructor, program chair, associate director of education, director of education and campus president.
 Additionally, Mr. Kassuba spent four years at his alma mater as an instructor, tutor and counselor with TRIO Upward Bound, which serves high school students from low-income families and high school students pursuing a path to become first-generation college graduates.
 Being both a first-generation college student and graduate, Mr. Kassuba is especially passionate about what education can do to change an individual’s circumstances.